brow-joe/backend-challenge/README.md

 ### Security

-Spring security configured, all requests pass through the spring security interface, it is possible to change the access credentials through environment variables
+Spring security configured, all requests pass through the spring security interface, it is possible to change the access credentials through environment variables.
+The default credentials are username: admin password: admin

 | Environment variable |
 | ------ |